practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 Later I discovered [mruby](https://mruby.org/), a Ruby project officially sponsored by the government of Japan.

-TL;DR: it's not a panacea, but it works with the "speed part" of this microbenchmark program (and I'm sure it would work with the whole microbenchmark program), cutting off around 48% from the execution speed.
+TL;DR: it's not a panacea, but it works with the "speed part" of this microbenchmark program (and I'm sure it would work with the whole microbenchmark program), cutting off around 48% from the execution time.

 Actually, mruby is generating a C-based wrapper around mruby's bytecode for an application specific virtual machine inside: "mruby can be linked and embedded within your application."